 October is a busy month… there’s homework, homecoming, school projects and extracurricular activities, so free time to do baking projects may be limited.
+Our friend KC Bakes, who showed us how to make cake pops and marshmallow pops, is back with some quick and creative ways to get into the Halloween spirit with her amazing halloween recipes!

 Chocolate spider webs are a fun and easy way to give any dessert the perfect touch Halloween flair.